viceda-s/42-cursus-level-4/README.md

-# Milestone 4 – In Progress 🟠
+# Milestone 4 – Completed 🟢

 Welcome to my repository showcasing my progress in **Milestone 4** at 42 School.
 Below you'll find an overview of each project, the current status, and the challenges I'm facing as I continue to develop them.